 Another prevalent large class of groups investigated in this paper are $n$-\textit{dimensional Generalized Baumslag-Solitar} groups, abbreviated as $\text{GBS}_n$ groups for simplicity.
 These are fundamental groups of finite graph of groups whose vertex and edge groups are all isomorphic to $\Z^n$.
 When $n=1$, $\text{GBS}_1$ groups are nothing but usual GBS groups.
 This class of groups have been studied in relation to JSJ decomposition of manifolds in \cite{Fo}.
 It has been shown in \cite{C-V} that all GBS groups possess the Haagerup property.
 For high dimension $\text{GBS}_n$ groups, a famous $\text{GBS}_2$ example, called \textit{Leary-Minasyan group} and denoted by $G_P$, was introduced in \cite{LM} serving as the first example disproving several conjectures for $\cat$ groups.
 We refer to \cite{L2}, \cite{M06}, \cite{C}, \cite{CR-K-Z}, \cite{W}, \cite{LM}, and \cite{Button2} for more details on $\text{GBS}_n$ groups.

 The graph-of-groups decomposition has been proven useful in the study of $C^*$-algebras.
 In the $C^*$-setting, de la Harpe and Pr\'{e}aux have investigated the actions of groups acting on trees in \cite{H-P} and provided useful criteria for the $C^*$-simplicity of amalgamated free products and HNN extensions.
 Subsequently, Ivanov and Omland in \cite{I-O}, as well as Bryder, Ivanov, and Omland in \cite{B-I-O}, established new criteria for $C^*$-simplicity for these two classes of groups.
 On the other hand, Brownlowe, Mundey, Pask, Spielberg, and Thomas introduced a graph $C^*$-algebraic method in \cite{B-M-P-S-T} to study the actions of fundamental groups on the boundaries of their Bass-Serre trees.
-In particular, they demonstrated pure infiniteness for $C^*$-algebras $C^*(\IG)$ associated to certain locally finite non-singular graph of groups $\IG$, which are stably isomorphic to crossed products of boundary actions of the corresponding Bass-Serre trees.
+In particular, they demonstrated pure infiniteness for a $C^*$-algebra $C^*(\IG)$ associated to a certain locally finite non-singular graph of groups $\IG$, which is stably isomorphic to the crossed product of boundary actions of the corresponding Bass-Serre tree.

-So far, in light of works \cite{H-P}, \cite{L-M}, \cite{I-O}, and \cite{B-I-O} on strong hyperbolicty and its relation to boundary actions in the sense of Furstenburg, the left main difficulty in showing $C^*$-simplicity of a group acting on trees (and the pure infiniteness of the crossed product of its boundary action) is to establish the topoloigcal freeness of the boundary action.
+So far, in light of works \cite{H-P}, \cite{L-M}, \cite{I-O}, and \cite{B-I-O} on strong hyperbolicty and its relation to boundary actions in the sense of Furstenburg, the main difficulty in showing $C^*$-simplicity of a group acting on trees (and the pure infiniteness of the crossed product of its boundary action) is to establish the topological freeness of the boundary action.
 The cases on amalgamated free products, HNN extensions and (finitely generated) GBS groups have been studied in \cite{H-P}, \cite{I-O}, \cite{B-I-O}, and \cite{B-M-P-S-T}.